x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/recoverable-items-folder/clean-up-deleted-items.md

    folderid:<folder ID of Purges subfolder> OR folderid:<folder ID of DiscoveryHolds subfolder>
    ```

-   For more information and examples about running content searches that use the folder ID property, see [Use a folder ID or to perform a targeted collection](use-content-search-for-targeted-collections.md#step-2-use-a-folder-id-or-documentlink-to-perform-a-targeted-collection).
+   For more information and examples about running content searches that use the folder ID property, see [Use a folder ID or documentlink to perform a targeted collection](https://docs.microsoft.com/microsoft-365/compliance/use-content-search-for-targeted-collections#step-2-use-a-folder-id-or-documentlink-to-perform-a-targeted-collection).

    > [!NOTE]
    > If you use the **New-ComplianceSearch** cmdlet to search the Recoverable Items folder, be sure to use **Start-ComplianceSearch** cmdlet to run the search.